Venucia D60: Venucia D60EV

 The Venucia D60EV is the electric version of the Venucia D60 sedan.
 It was revealed during the 2019 Shanghai Auto Show alongside the T60EV electric crossover, and available to the market in September 2019.
 The D60EV is equipped with a ternary lithium battery pack with a capacity of 58kWh, and the cruising range is 481 km under the NEDC standard.

 Based on the D60, the D60EV been completely redesigned in the position of front grille, the lower bumper, fog lights, and rear bumper.
 The D60EV design previews the following D60 facelift.
 For the D60EV, the closed front grille design has become the standard for new energy vehicles, and the arrow-shaped fog light design is the most significant update of the entire fascia.
 The redesign resulted in a new length of 4764 mm and the electric drivetrain result in a new height of 1494 mm.
 The D60EV is offered in three trim levels, with a price range of 137,800 to 153,800 yuan (~US$19,185 – US$21,412).

+The 2023 D60EV facelift features the rear end same redesign as the D60 Plus sedan while the front end design remains to be the same.